Last Updated on May 19, 2023

 Hula Hoop Tree – Amber/Anamosa

 The Hula Hoop Tree in Amber is a quirky Iowa roadside attraction which is exactly what it says on the tin, a tree full of hula hoops!
 No one really knows how it started but over the years more and more hula hoops have appeared!
-It’s literally on the side of the road, you have to pull onto the gravel and down a bit of a ditch, but it’s a fun find!
+It’s literally on the side of the road, you have to pull onto the gravel, but it’s a fun find!
 I visited on a windy day when some of the hoops had blown off, so I could have a go at trying to hook one onto a branch too!

 Iowa State Fair – Des Moines